-- The Foundation will award grants for specific projects and one-time programs, but NOT for general operating costs, staff salaries, sponsorship or fundraisers of any kind, capital campaigns or building improvement projects, endowments or reserve funds or grants to individuals, PTA’s or Booster Clubs.
+- The Foundation will award grants for specific projects and one-time programs, but NOT for general operating costs, staff salaries, sponsorship or fundraisers of any kind, capital campaigns, endowments or reserve funds or grants to individuals, PTA’s or Booster Clubs

 - The organization must be a 501(c)3 organization or government agency serving the Nashville or Middle Tennessee area

-- The focus of the project or program should be youth related.
+- The focus of the project or program should be youth/family related

-- Specific projects with specific funding are more likely to be funded.
+- Specific projects with funding needs are more likely to be funded

 Many organizations apply for grants each year and the overall amount of funding requested far exceeds the Predators Foundations resources.
 Declined applications in no way reflect the worthiness of an organization’s mission or programming and these groups are encouraged to apply again next year.